-Just like humans, horse’s diets have variation.
-Unlike humans, however, horses are herbivores.
+Horses mostly eat hay, grass, and grain.
+But just like humans, horses’ diets have variation- and some horses like unusual treats!
+Horses are herbivores.
 While omnivores (that’s us!) eat a variety of foods from different food groups, horses eat only plants and plant-based foods.

 You probably found this article out of curiosity about what horses eat, in fact, it’s one of the most common questions from people who haven’t spent a lot of time around horses.
 I can’t tell you how many times I have answered the question “what do horses eat?”
 From both kids and adults.
 The opportunity to participate in public events and breed demonstrations with my rare Bashkir Curly Horses, as well as coaching adult beginner riders, has given me a unique opportunity to field simple horse questions like what horses eat, what to wear when you go horseback riding, or how horses sleep at night.

 In this article, I review a standard diet for horses as well, typical meals, and a list of treats that horses like to eat.

 Caution: Never feed a horse that isn’t yours.
 While it’s fun to think about what horses eat, you should never feed a horse unless you have permission from the horse’s owner.
 There are two reasons for this rule:

 1. Horses can’t see their mouths very well, and human fingers placed near their mouth may feel a lot like carrots.
 A bite from a horse can be severe and very painful.

 2. Some horses have a restricted diet.
 Just like humans, some horses are extremely sensitive to certain foods or food groups.
 Handing grass to a horse in a dirt lot may seem like a kind thing to feed the horse, but if the horse suffers from a condition that make it sensitive to the sugar in grass, your treat could cause the horse to have painful inflammation or other health problems.

 An introduction to what horses eat: